The Matsumoto--Yor Property and Its Converse on Symmetric Cones: Symmetric Cones

-Note that up to a constant, $\tr(\xx\yy)$ is the only scalar product of $\En$.
+Note that up to a multiplicative constant, $\tr(\xx\yy)$ is the only scalar product of $\En$ which makes $\Omega$ self dual.
 Henceforth we assume that $\VV$ is an irreducible cone and that corresponding Jordan algebra $\En$ is equipped with canonical scalar product $\scalar{\xx,\yy}=\tr(\xx\yy)$.